cati-neuroimaging/deidentification/README.md

 Two deidentification profiles are already defined in deidentification module.

 - `cati_collector` keeps some private tags about acquisition parameters and tags to help to identify acquisition.
 This profile is used internally by the CATI to deidentify data incoming from hospitals. **It is not a profile recommended to use in other case of deidentification** as identifying data could stay.
-- `data_sharing` keeps some private tafs about acquisition parameters.
-Those tags came from the CATI experience about neuroimaging data, and are supposed to contains only non indentifying acquisition data.
+- `data_sharing` keeps some private tags about acquisition parameters.
+Those tags came from the CATI experience about neuroimaging data, and are supposed to contains only non-identifying acquisition data.

 ## How to use it?

 ### As a script

-Launch anon_example.py function to anonymize a dicom file.
+Launch anon_example.py to anonymize a dicom file.

-Whitout subject id (set as "Unknown" by default):
+Without subject id (set as "Unknown" by default):

 ```sh
 deidentification -in myInputFolder -out myOutputFolder